novasdream/cloud_scafolding_serveless_aws/README.md

 ### Frontend

-You can install based on lock version using ```npm ci``` You can run it u sing ```npm run start```
+You can install based on lock version using ```npm ci```

+You can run it u sing ```npm run start```

 by Default you it will open you ```http://localhost:3000/```

 ### Backend

-at first you need to install severless (2.23.0)
+At first you need to install severless (2.23.0)

-Second step you will need to run dynamodb on local ```sls dynamodb start``` Last step you will need to start serverless offline using ```sls offline```
+Second step you will need to run dynamodb on local ```sls dynamodb start```

+Last step you will need to start serverless offline using ```sls offline```